IntelSoftware/SYCL_101/02_Why_SYCL/01_what_is_sycl.rst

 Implementations
 ----------------

-A SYCL implementation refers to a software [[implementation >> different word?
-Application or execution]] of the SYCL programming model.
+A SYCL implementation refers to a software version or revision of the SYCL programming model.
 It consists of the necessary tools, libraries, and runtime support that enable developers to write SYCL code and execute it on compatible hardware platforms.